MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/myshop/_index.md

     - /ecommerce-platforms/myshop/
 ---

-This technical manual is for installing and configuring our free app for integrating MultiSafepay payment solutions into your myShop.
-This app is managed by our partner myShop.
+This technical manual is for installing and configuring myShop's free app for integrating MultiSafepay payment solutions into your webshop.

 {{< details title="Test environment" >}}
 &nbsp;